 Jason Helopoulos encourages the church to embrace the important part children play in the life of the church and unfolds the enormous blessings to be found in having them present in the worship services of the congregation.
 He points out how the struggles are temporary - whereas the blessings can be eternal.

-Jason Helopoulos is assistant pastor at University Reformed Church in East Lansing, Michigan, and a guest blogger at The Gospel Coalition.
+Jason Helopoulos is Associate Pastor at University Reformed Church in East Lansing, Michigan, and a guest blogger at The Gospel Coalition.
 He and his wife, Leah, are parents of two young children, Gracen and Ethan.

 People who looked at this item also looked at:

 In a series of short chapters, Jason Helopoulos explains the nature and importance of worship and then offers practical guidance on how to communicate this to our young people.
 This is a very useful and practical book which deserves to be widely read in our churches.